kevinfjbecker/Lists-js/README.md

 This app demonstrates the [Dropbox Datastore API](https://www.dropbox.com/developers/datastore), in particular the use of datastore sharing to support collaboration.
 You can try the app at [dslists.site44.com](https://dslists.site44.com).

+Read more about Lists on the [Dropbox Developers Blog](https://www.dropbox.com/developers/blog/108/new-lists-sample-app).

 ## Understanding the data model

 The Lists app lets you create multiple lists, add items to those lists, and share those lists with other users.